 Castillo Templario de Ponferrada

-Ponferrada was first settled in 1196 by Alfonso VIII in order to attack the neighbouring area of El Bierzo.
-Later, Alfonso IX expanded the town and in 1211 he gave the town to the Order of the Templar.
-It’s purpose was to help protect and defend the Way of St James.
+Ponferrada was first settled in 1196 by Alfonso VIII in order to attack the neighboring area of El Bierzo.
+Later, Alfonso IX expanded the town, and in 1211 he gave the town to the Order of the Templar.
+Its purpose was to help protect and defend the Way of St James.
 The Templars took over the pre-existing fortress and extended the castle for inhabitants and further protection.
-It is thought that the castle at Ponferrada was the Knights Templar’s head quarters for the region.
+It is thought that the castle at Ponferrada was the Knights Templar’s headquarters for the region.

 The Knights Templar existed for nearly two centuries during the Middle Ages and consisted of the most powerful western Christian military orders.
 The unit was endorsed by the Roman Catholic Church in 1129 and quickly grew in power with the most skilled fighters in the land.
 With growing amounts of donations and gifts following the Church’s support, they even set up a system of banking, gaining financial strength.
 The Templars gained a reputation of fierce warriors that protected the Church, as well as providing protection to European monarchs and nobles.
 At their peak, it is thought the group reached as many as 20,000 people.